alexandrelamberty/dotfiles/README.md

 ![Screenshot](./screenshot_08-04-21-17:35:54.png)

 The dotfiles are split into 2 categories, `common` and `exclusive`.
-The `common` are shared accros multiple installation and the `exclusive` are for specific configuration, computers.
+The `common` are shared across multiple installation and the `exclusive` are for specific configuration, computers.

-TODO: I need to split this configuration into git branches maybe ?!

 ## TODO

+- [ ] Split this configuration into git branches?
-- Clean fonts, add wallpapers, icons and sounds.
+- [ ] Clean fonts, add wallpapers, icons and sounds
-- Check for security issues, mutt and others need crendentials.
+- [ ] Check for security issues, mutt and others need credential

 ## Base